kenmusonii/plsql_window_functions_-28311-_-Ken-/README.md

 This analysis seeks to rank subscribers and services by revenue, monitor period-over-period usage changes, and segment customers into performance tiers.
 The insights will support better pricing strategies, targeted retention campaigns, and improved regional performance management.

-STEP 2 — Success Criteria (Reference: Telecom Scenario)
+STEP 2 — Success Criteria

 1.Determine the top five subscribers by revenue within each region → Achieved using RANK() to rank subscribers based on total revenue per region.